 Paralegal Schools in Alabama

 The following guide to paralegal schools in Alabama is designed to provide you with key information so that you can make the right choice on where to pursue a paralegal degree.
 Alabama’s colleges and universities offer a variety of paralegal programs at the associate’s and bachelor’s degree levels that can help you further your career in the legal field.
-Online schools such as Kaplan University also offer paralegal degree programs that may be a good match for your skills and career goals.
+Some paralegal degree programs are even offered fully or partially online, which may be a better match for your skills and career goals.

 - There are 16 colleges and universities that offer a paralegal/legal assistant degree program in Alabama.